ViktorBykh/rick-and-morty-app/README.md

 [Install Docker](https://docs.docker.com/get-docker/)
 2. Clone this repository:
 `https://github.com/ViktorBykh/rick-and-morty-app.git`
+3. Run the command to build the package: `mvn clean package`
 3. Start the Docker container using Docker Compose:
 `docker-compose up`
 4. Access the program in a web browser / Postman: